 Carifiesta is much more than an excuse to celebrate on a hot summer's day.
-Themes of emancipation and freedom are at the forefront of an event that's about taking back what was stolen from the ancestors of Montreal's Caribbean Community.
+Themes of emancipation and freedom are woven into an event that's about taking back what was stolen from the ancestors of Montreal's Caribbean community.

-With that in mind, Carnival's and Carifiesta's roots lie in emancipation, freedom, a chance to symbolically take back what too many ancestors lost.
-It's also an opportunity to honor various island cultures and even Central and South American communities which contribute to Montreal's multifaceted and multicultural nature.
-The city would be lesser without them.
+Because Carifête's roots lie in emancipation, the Carifiesta Carnival is a chance to symbolically take back what too many ancestors lost.
+It's also an opportunity to honor various island cultures, along with Central and South American communities, all of which contribute to Montreal's multifaceted and multicultural nature.